 On the upside, as a cost of doing business, depending on how you’ve tracked your efforts, once your book begins to earn revenue, editing services are a business expense, like your printing costs, research materials, association fees, and conference admissions, and are tax deductible.
 Keep your receipts; let your CPA take it from there.

 Checks and Balances

-Let’s assume we’re budgeting for a 60,000-word manuscript and that the manuscript is well written.
+Let’s assume we’re budgeting for a 60,000-word manuscript and that the manuscript is well-written.
 Ideally, you’ll collaborate with an editor on a level of editing that includes content editing as well as line and copyediting.
 (Typically, this means a manuscript will go back and forth between you and your editor until the manuscript is exactly where you want it.)
-At $0.03 per word, your budget reflects $1,800 with an additional $300 for a final proofread.
+For example, at $0.03 per word, your budget reflects $1,800 with an additional $300 for a final proofread.
 (Proofreading is a level of scrutiny solely focused on typos and best executed by someone other than your editor.)